 FBOs charges will be in addition too many of these fees.

 The FBOs on Providenciales offer JetA and 100LL Avga.
 Prices are similar at both FBOs and quite reasonable when compared regionally.

 On Providenciales, private and public (when available) aircraft parking is offered.
 Hanger space is not available.
 Varying fees apply.

 Public parking may be arranged at the other airports in the Turks and Caicos.

-Providenciales has two fixed-base operators (FBO) each with onsite immigration and customs personnel.
+Providenciales has two modern fixed-base operators (FBO), each with onsite immigration and customs personnel.
 Both have newly-constructed and separate terminals and aprons from the main Providenciales International Airport (PLS).

-Amenities at both FBOs include the full range of aircraft services (including fuel, ground power unit (GPU), potable water and lavatory services), general and crew lounges and concierge services.
+Amenities at both FBOs include the full range of aircraft services (including fuel, ground power unit (GPU), potable water and lavatory services), general and crew lounges, catering, and concierge services.